Troubleshooting your Quickbooks Online Integration

 2) Are any of your categories mapped to accounts that no longer exist in Quickbooks?

-If you’ve deleted any items on your General Ledger, Abacus cannot complete the sync.
+If you’ve deleted any items on your General Ledger that are mapped to active Abacus categories, the sync will fail.
 Open up your Categories page in Abacus and match this against your Chart of Accounts.
 If anything has been deleted from your GL, you’ll need to make the corresponding updates to your Category Mapping in Abacus.